adzejs/adze/docs/guide/data.md

 ## Level Filter

 A level filter type is a value that represents one or more log levels.
 It is in the form of an array of numbers that represent selected log levels or a string that represents a range of levels or all levels.
-Level Filters are used with any method that allows you to specify a target log level like [addListener](using-shed.md#addlistener), [filterLevel](filtering-and-utility-functions.md#filterlevel), or within the [filter configurations on Shed](/config/#filters).
+Level Filters are used with any method that allows you to specify a target log level like [addListener](using-shed.md#addlistener), [filterLevel](filtering-and-utility-functions.md#filterlevel), or within the [filter configurations on Adze logs](/config/#filters).

 | Value   | Description                                                |
 | ------- | ---------------------------------------------------------- |